Skip to main content

 BEST ACCURACY & DOSING

-• Platinum-tip ORP at 10-min intervals; precise dosing.
+• Platinum-tip ORP at 10-min intervals with precise chlorine-pool dosing at $449.

 Smart Pool Monitor Comparison Chart